Fall Semester 2023 Westmont in Northern Europe

 Juraj is a professor of human geography in Bratislava, Slovakia.
 He guides us with unmatched kindness and humor during our time in Slovakia.

-The cost of the program will be standard Westmont tuition, fees, room and board as well as an additional program fee yet to be determined.
+Westmont tuition, standard room and board, and a program fee not to exceed $2500.
 You will be responsible for the cost of round trip airfare from the USA.